siconos/siconos/docs/sphinx/getting_started/running_siconos.rst

 * installed properly siconos as explained in :ref:`siconos_install_guide`
 * created a directory for your simulation,
-* written in this directory a 'driver' file, either in C++ or in python, as presented in :ref:`siconos_tutorials` or in one of the numerous examples of :ref:`siconos_examples`
+* written in this directory a 'driver' file, either in C++ or in python, as presented in one of the numerous examples of :ref:`siconos_examples`

 Then, simply use siconos script on you driver (driver.cpp or driver.py)::